Child Friendly Weddings

-Often the cause of much debate but to invite (or not invite!) children to attend your wedding does not have to be a daunting prospect; with careful consideration everyone can have a fantastic day…
+It’s often the cause of much debate, but to invite (or not invite!) children to attend your wedding does not have to be a daunting prospect; with careful consideration, everyone can have a fantastic day…

 Some couples may well not have the budget to cater for children at the reception, or the chosen venue may not be suitable, or have enough space – so the decision is already made for you!
-Sometimes a way of keeping costs down or overcoming this is to stipulate an ‘adult’s only day’.
+Sometimes a way of keeping costs down or overcoming this is to stipulate an ‘adults-only day’.
 This point can easily be put across without offending anyone by way of a small carefully worded inclusion on the bottom of your invitations.
 This could be followed up with a list of adult activities available at your chosen venue to reinforce your message.
-Anyway, most couples like the thought of a child free weekend now and then with time on their own, so will probably jump at the chance of a day (and night) away from their little ones!
+Some parents may choose not to attend your day as a result of this, but others will probably jump at the chance of a day (and night) away from their little ones!

 4. Ask a family member to provide small bags of freshly chopped fruit or boxes of raisins to keep hungry moments at bay.

 5. It is always an idea to think of photography in advance.
 If you can sort the pictures with the bridesmaids and children first they are then free to roam for a while!

 6. To prevent boredom setting in during the drinks reception, hire a bouncy castle, or a giant board game such as Twister or Snakes and Ladders.
 The adults will get as much fun out of it as the children do!